-1. During the first year of enrolment in the propaedeutic (first-year) phase of a study programme the student is given advice on his or her study progress before March 1.
-If the study progress is unsatisfactory, the student will receive a written warning and be told that if the study progress continues to be unsatisfactory, he or she will receive a binding negative advice regarding the continuation of his studies.
-A reasonable period within which the student must have improved his or her grade point average and the opportunities a study programme offers in that regard are stated in the warning.
+- During the first year of enrolment in the propaedeutic (first-year) phase of a study programme the student is given advice on his study progress before March 1.
+If the study progress is unsatisfactory, the student will receive a written warning and be told that if the study progress continues to be unsatisfactory, he will receive a binding negative advice regarding the continuation of his studies.
+A reasonable period within which the student must have improved his grade point average and the opportunities a study programme offers in that regard are stated in the warning.
 (Section 7.8b of the Act.)
 If possible the warning is sent before March 1.
-A student who has not received a warning before March 1 may yet receive one at a later point in the first year if he or she has fallen behind, and will be given a period within which to improve his or her grade point average.

-The student will be given a warning in the following cases: Insufficient result for three or more tests.

-2. The study programme must give students advice regarding the continuation of studies in writing before the end of their first year of enrolment (12 months) in the foundation phase.
+A student who has not received a warning before March 1 may yet receive one at a later point in the first year if he has fallen behind, and will be given a period within which to improve his grade point average. - The student will be given a warning in the following cases: - if the teachers' meeting decides that study progress on one or more building blocks is insufficient, and a student has a C or D outcome on the SVI form. - 2.
+The study programme must give students advice regarding the continuation of studies in writing before the end of their first year of enrolment (12 months) in the foundation phase.
 Advice may be related not only to the continuation of the study programme, but also to the main subject the student may take.
-Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he or she will not be allowed to re-enrol in the same study programme.
+Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he will not be allowed to re-enrol in the same study programme.